 Shin-Au-Av – Secret Ancient Underground City Hidden Beneath Death Valley

-Ellen Lloyd - AncientPages.com - The idea that there could be a secret 5,000-years-old underground city hidden somewhere beneath Death Valley, California, is fascinating.
+Ellen Lloyd - AncientPages.com - It is fascinating to think that a secret 5,000-year-old underground city could be hidden somewhere beneath Death Valley, California.

 Those who entered the subterranean tunnels and visited this marvelous place say an unknown race once inhabited the city.